echobom/UERANSIM-wiki/Installation-and-Usage.md

 ```

-You can also run `-h` or `--help` options to see more detailed help about sub commands.
+You can also run `-h` or `--help` options to see more detailed help about subcommands.

 For example: `./nr-cli gnb-create --help`, or `./nr-cli session-create --help` etc.